 Ear mites are very small parasites that have a special affinity for the auditory organ.
 The most common ear mites of companion animals are Otodectes cynotis and Notoedres cati.
 Otodectic mange is usually confined to the ear, while notoedric mange (also known as feline scabies) can spread from the ear to other parts of the head, neck, limbs, and tail area.

 Ear mites are pretty hard to spot.
 If you can get an infected cat to sit still long enough, you might notice tiny white dots moving in his ears.
-But you will need a microscope to fully appreciate their oval bodies and three pairs of tapering, hairy legs.
+However, you will need a microscope to fully appreciate their oval bodies and three pairs of tapering, hairy legs.
 Notice their resemblance to the other members of the class Arachnida (that’s right, they’re distant cousins to spiders and scorpions).

 Ear mites are pretty picky about their food.
 They prefer the skin exudates of cats, dogs, foxes, and ferrets.
 So if you live in a multi-pet household and one cat has it, you had better have everyone else checked too.
 But there is some good news: human infection is rarely recorded.